 - A. When a possible Title IX incident is reported, the Title IX Coordinator will be notified.
 When appropriate, the Complainant will be encouraged to seek immediate medical care, take advantage of counseling services, and encouraged to file a report with University or local authorities.
-The Complainant will never be forced to file a report with local police or campus security, and will be apprised of their right to not pursue a Formal Complaint even after contacting the authorities.
-If the complainant is under the age of 18, the circumstances of the report will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made. - B. The Complainant may receive supportive measures after reporting an incident and before filing a Formal Complaint.
-These measures are intended to protect the Complainant from contact and/or potential retaliation from the Respondent and/or related parties.
-The Complainant is advised to refrain from retaliatory behavior, as are any parties acting on the behalf of the Respondent. - C. Supportive measures include but are not limited to: relocation of residence, academic considerations, rescheduling of class sections.
-Supportive measures are administered by the Title IX coordinator and other administrators on campus when applicable. - D. The Title IX Coordinator will review the resources available to the Complainant, and explain to the Complainant the process for filing a Formal Complaint and the method of investigation and adjudication.
+The Complainant will never be forced to file a report with local police or campus security, and the Complainant will be apprised of their right to not pursue a Formal Complaint even after contacting the authorities.
+If the Complainant is under the age of 18, the circumstances of the report will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made. - B. The Complainant may receive supportive measures after reporting an incident and before filing a Formal Complaint.
+These measures are intended to protect the Complainant from contact and / or potential retaliation from the Respondent and / or related parties.
+The Complainant is advised to refrain from retaliatory behavior, as are any parties acting on the behalf of the Respondent. - C. Supportive measures include but are not limited to: relocation of residence, academic considerations, or rescheduling of class sections.
+Supportive measures are administered and / or directed by the Title IX Coordinator and / or the Title IX Deputy Coordinator. - D. With the Complainant, the Title IX Coordinator will review the resources available and explain to the Complainant the process for filing a Formal Complaint and the method of investigation and adjudication.
 The Title IX Coordinator will explain the Informal and Formal resolution procedures.